TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 PageType decorator
 ------------------

-The PageType enhancer (decorator) allows to add a suffix to the existing route (including existing other enhancers) to map a page type (GET parameter `&type=`) to a suffix.
+The PageType enhancer (route decorator) allows to add a suffix to the existing route (including existing other enhancers) to map a page type (GET parameter `&type=`) to a suffix.